-Competitive Positioning: For long-term incentives in FY 2015, we targeted the opportunity to earn the market 75th percentile based on Company performance.
-When reviewing the position versus the market, we found that the named executive officers' competitive positioning ranges from 62% to 92% of the market 75th percentile.
-We believe the wide range of competitiveness in our executive group is partly due to widely varying practices among reference group companies.
+Competitive Positioning: For fiscal 2016, we evaluated the long-term incentive philosophy and made modifications in order to target the 50th percentile of the market.
+In our most recent analysis versus the market, we found that the named executive officers' competitive positioning ranges from 92% to 118% of the market 50th percentile.
+We believe the narrow range of competitiveness in our executive group is partly due to narrowing practices among comparator companies.
 The individual performance of each named executive officer is not considered in the value of the long-term incentive awards granted.
 Since the goals are set prospectively, the Company's financial performance determines the ultimate value of the award.